sanketnbajad/website/content/project/redshift/index.md

 slides: example
 ---

 {{< figure src="redshift_fig.png" title="Schematic of waves emitted due to a rupture propagating from west (azimuth $\theta=270^{\circ}$) to east (90$^{\circ}$). a) Blue waves emitted towards the east are shortened, while the red waves traveling towards the west are lengthened.
-These waves undergo complex scattering (squares) before they reach the receivers (triangles), resulting in a challenging source-spectrum estimation problem. b) FBD factorizes the measurements, effectively removes the complex scattering or path effects and directly estimates the source spectra (red-blue graphs) at the receivers.
-The variability of the normalized source spectrum with $\theta$ can be used to infer the kinematic rupture parameters." numbered="true" lightbox="true" >}}
+These waves undergo complex scattering (squares) before they reach the receivers (triangles), resulting in a challenging source-spectrum estimation problem. b) I have developed a signal model to factorize the measurements, effectively removes the complex scattering or path effects and directly estimates the source spectra (red-blue graphs) at the receivers.
+The variability of the normalized source spectrum with $\theta$ can be used to infer the kinematic rupture parameters." numbered="true" lightbox="true">}}

 <div style="text-align: justify">